Leading Worship: Practicalities

 © John Risbridger

 John Risbridger is the senior minister and team leader of Above Bar Church in Southampton.
-Above Bar is the hub for Living Leadership’s School of Missional Discipleship on the south coast.
+Above Bar is the hub for Living Leadership’s Formation School on the south coast of England.